 Richard Goodman is the author of French Dirt: The Story of a Garden in the South of France.
 His other books are The Soul of Creative Writing, A New York Memoir and The Bicycle Diaries: One New Yorker's Journey Through 9-11.
 He has written for The New York Times, Harvard Review, Creative Nonfiction, Commonweal, Vanity Fair, The Writer's Chronicle, The Louisville Review, Saveur, Ascent, and the Michigan Quarterly Review.
 Richard is Assistant Professor of English at the University of New Orleans.

-Follow A Geezer's Journal.
-Growing old.
+Follow Richard Goodman's blog A Geezer's Journal, on growing old.
 And older.

 "French Dirt is one of the most charming, perceptive and subtle books ever written about the French by an American."—San Francisco Chronicle